MattDunks94/flash-empire-apparel/README.md

 - The product graphic print designs are from [Vecteezy.com](https://www.vecteezy.com/).
 - The clothing product images are from [VistaPrint](https://www.vistaprint.co.uk/) design template feature.
   - I used their upload design feature to add the my graphic print designs onto their apparel products, and print screened the resulting images.

+### Inspiration:
+- [Bad Monday](https://badmonday.com/) was a big inspiration during designing the project, especially with it's site layout design and product design.
+- I gathered some product description examples from [Next](https://www.next.co.uk/nextsale) to use in my site, I modified these descriptions to describe my products.
+- I got inspiration from [ASOS](https://www.asos.com/) for their order success page.

 ## Acknowledgement & Support:
 - My mentor Dario Carrasquel for supplying me with links for sitemaps, robots.txt, creating an ERD and using MailChimp.
 And for also giving advice on what to include for this README file.